Mefiso/TIMEngine/README.md

 The name of this engine is **TIME** (_/taɪm/_) a.k.a **TIMEngine** (_/taɪm ˈɛnʤɪn/_).
 It is an acronym for The Incredible Mefiso's Engine.
 But more information may be revealed by the console inside the application.

 ## How to use it
 The main window will be filled with the rendered scene.
 A main menu is displayed at the top, with several options, such as quit, deactivate and activate UI windows and "about information".
-To close the application it can used the aforementioned "Quit" button on the menu or the cross at the top right.
+To close the application it can be used the aforementioned "Quit" button on the menu or the cross at the top right.

 The main window is resizable, but resizing and other main window actions are preferably done in the "Window" header inside the **"Configuration"** UI window.
 In this **Configuration** window other actions for every core module in the engine: